Anna Machin

 Anna Machin is a British evolutionary anthropologist at the Department of Experimental Psychology at Oxford University, England.
-She is the author of a book on fatherhood, The Life of Dad: The Making of a Modern Father.
+She is the author of a book on fatherhood, The Life of Dad: The Making of a Modern Father, published in 2018.

-Education and career
+Education

-Machin graduated with a B.A. degree in anthropology and English, followed in 1999 by an M.Sc. degree in human evolution and behaviour from University College, London.
-In 2006 she obtained her PhD in archeology from the University of Reading.
+Machin graduated with a B.A. in anthropology and English, followed in 1999 by an MSc in human evolution and behaviour from University College, London.
+In 2006, she obtained her PhD in archeology from the University of Reading.

 Career and research

-After her PhD, Machin was a postdoctoral fellow working with Robin Dunbar from 2008 to 2014 after which she became a visiting academic while also pursuing a career as a freelance scientific writer and broadcaster.
+After getting her PhD, Machin was a postdoctoral fellow working with Robin Dunbar from 2008 to 2014, after which she became a visiting academic while also pursuing a career as a freelance scientific writer and broadcaster.

 Archeology

-In archeology, Machin has studied and commented on the symmetry, morphology, effectiveness and sex appeal of Acheulean handaxes.
+Within archeology, Machin has studied and commented on the symmetry, morphology, effectiveness, and sex appeal of Acheulean handaxes.

 Attachment and love

-Machin has done research on attachment and love between parents and children, between loving couples and between best friends.
+Machin has done research on attachment and love between parents and children, between loving couples, and between best friends.